brownerd/brownerd.github.io/_drafts/designer-ocd.md

 Is your navigation making the client a $1 more this year

 If no, then chill the fuck out when I change your comps when coding.

+The DEV gets the final call

+We are at the end of the fucking line.